 \subsection{Basic Tools}

-Here, a brief review of some notations and definitions, which will be used throughout this section, is provided though it is assumed that the reader has basic knowledge on topological combinatorics (see~\cite{matousek2003}).
+Here, a brief review of some notation and definitions which will be used throughout this section is provided though it is assumed that the reader has basic knowledge on topological combinatorics (for more, see~\cite{matousek2003}).